 The general requirements stated under Columbian College of Arts and Sciences, Graduate Programs.

 The requirements for the Doctor of Philosophy program.

-Students are advised to complete up to 48 credit hours comprising required interdisciplinary core courses, required Cancer Biology core courses electives and advanced readings and research in the first two years of PhD study.
-Upon successful completion of a grant-style qualifier, students then register for up to 24 credits of dissertation research until project completion, dissertation and successful defense.
-Successful completion of the oral defense of a written dissertation is required.
+Students are advised to complete up to 48 credits comprising required interdisciplinary core courses, required neuroscience core courses, electives, and advanced readings and research in the first two years of PhD study.
+Upon successful completion of a grant-style qualifier, students register for up to 24 credits of dissertation research through completion and successful oral defense of a written dissertation.